-To operate the livewell, open the seacock with the livewell I.D. tag located in the aft bilge.
+To operate the livewell, open the seacock with the livewell I.D. tag located in the port aft bilge.
 The livewell pump is screwed directly into this seacock.
 The livewell switch at the helm should be in the "on" position.
-Place the livewell standpipe in the drain located at the bottom of the livewell.
-Screw it down until the black flange makes contact with the flange on the drain fitting.
 Water will enter through a plenum along the side of the livewell and be distributed through a series of holes arranged vertically along the plenum.
-The water will rise to a depth level with the strainer on the standpipe and drain overboard.
-To evacuate debris and bait waste from the bottom of the box while the livewell is in operation, unscrew the standpipe approximately three turns to expose two 3/8" holes located in the threads of the standpipe base.
-This will allow a small amount of water to escape through these holes and remove any waste that has settled in the bottom of the livewell.
-See "Livewell/Washdown Layout" on page 8-24 for a layout diagram.
+The water will rise until it reaches the top overflow drain on the plenum at which point it will drain overboard.
+Reference "Livewell/Washdown Layout" on page 8-30 for a layout diagram.

-If the livewell seacock is left open and the pump is not on, the boat's forward motion through the water will gradually fill the box.
-To prevent this inadvertent filling, close the seacock when the livewell is not in use.
+If the seacock is left open and the pump is not on, the boat's forward motion through the water will gradually fill the box.
+To prevent this inadvertent filling, close the seacock when the livewell option is not in use.

-Under certain conditions, placing the outboard engine(s) in reverse will ventilate the water under the boat and create an air lock in the livewell pump.
-To prevent this situation from occurring, it is recommended the livewell be turned off prior to any high RPM or continuous reverse operation.
-If the livewell pump becomes air-locked, correct this situation by turning the pump off for 20 seconds.
+Under certain conditions placing the outboard engine in reverse will ventilate the water under the boat and create an air lock in the livewell pump.
+To prevent an air lock, turn the livewell "Off" prior to any high RPM or constant reverse operation.
+If the livewell pump becomes air locked, correct this situation by turning the pump off for 20 seconds.